 Focusing on expansion and refresh opportunities post-adoption is key to providing added value and maximising the lifetime value of your customers.
-Sam Paris, VP of Commercial Technology talks about some pitfalls and best practices when it comes to expanding customer accounts and preparing for tech refresh when the time is right.
+Tim Long, Digital Product Manager, talks about some pitfalls and best practices when it comes to expanding customer accounts and preparing for tech refresh when the time is right.

 Account expansion refers to growing the revenue generated by existing accounts.
 You do this by upselling or cross-selling additional products to a current customer.
 This enables you to increase revenue and customer lifetime value without needing to acquire new customers.